jch3ng/nltk-passive-voice/README.md

 Built tagger!
 ```

-.. subsequent runs will load the tagger.
+... which will create `tagger.pkl`, around 1.3MB in size.
+Subsequent runs will load the tagger.
 Do something like this:

 ```
 $ cat passive.txt  | python passive.py